 The Early Years

-In hindsight, I should have taken the big plunge all at once.
-As time went on, the blog continued to grow and I wanted more flexibility over formatting and sharing.
-It was also time for a complete structural refresh, especially to make things better for our mobile readers.
-With some trepidation, I took the big step of changing the entire construct of our website, from branding to platform.
-I don’t regret starting with Blogger, though.
-It’s a great tool (especially if you learn a little bit of coding) and free is hard to beat as a start-up, but it is painful transitioning.
-If you dream of growing big, perhaps you’d like to start with bigger boots and grow into them, if your budget allows.
+When Dalmatian DIY began, it was created and hosted on Google’s free Blogger platform (dalmatiandiy.blogspot.com).
+Thanks to a whole lot of fabulous readers, Dalmatian DIY eventually outgrew that home.
+We transitioned to a custom domain, but stayed with the underpinning hosting platform of Google’s Blogger.
+In hindsight, we should have taken the big plunge all at once.
+Dalmatian DIY continued to grow and we wanted more flexibility over formatting.
+Major structural updates were needed, especially to make things better for our mobile readers.
+We don’t regret starting with Blogger.
+It’s a great tool, especially if you learn a bit of coding, and free is hard to beat as a start-up.
+It’s painful transitioning though.
+If you dream of growing big, it might be better to start with bigger boots and grow into them, if your budget allows.

 Blog Resources and Tools